jarromi/Arkanoid_v2.0/README.md

 The code has been written for Windows platforms with winsock2.

-The code has been written using Visual Studio Community so it is best to run it in the same environments.
-E.g., if using CodeBlocks liking of winsock libraries might look slightly different.
+The code has been written using Visual Studio Community so it is best to run it in the same environment.
+E.g., if using CodeBlocks linking of winsock libraries might look slightly different.

 Apart from standard C++ libraries I have been working with quite a few other